Satisfactory Academic Progress Policy

 The IRS Data Retrieval Tool cannot be used until you and/or your parents have filed taxes.

-- Electronically filed tax return information will be available online from the IRS site in 2-3 weeks after the return has been filed.
+- Electronically filed tax return information will be available online from the IRS site within 2-3 weeks after the return has been filed.

 - Data from paper tax returns will be available in 6-8 weeks.